-Application of HCC Guiding Principles: These proposed code amendments
+Ouestions:

+- Are the standards clear and predictable?

-- Strive for an objective process with predictable outcomes (2) - Promote simplicity and make code easier to implement (5) - V. Establish a cut-off point or maximum tree credits awarded per tree Issue: Fewer trees of merit on larger sites are being retained.
+V. Establish a cut-off point or maximum tree credits per tree

+Issue: Fewer trees of merit on larger sites are being retained.

 Discussion: Tree density credits are awarded based on tree trunk size, up to 21 credits for a 50-inch DBH tree.
 Generally, applicants seek to meet only the minimum required credits on development sites, hastening the loss of canopy cover.
 Other cities that "cap" credits are Medina at 24 inches DBH and Renton at 30 inches DBH.